cpjobling/eg-151-microcontrollers/eg-151-assessment-2021-2022.md

 Live on-line activities: there will be one hour a week online examples class for group activities in support of the lecture course and designed to address the areas of particular difficulty that have been identified by the formative tests.

+### Laboratory induction

+The maximum mark for laboratory introduction is 15 awarded as follows:

+* Testing of circuit using plug-in breadboard and National Multisim and answers to questions at the end of the laboratory introduction script – Max 10 marks - Assessed by Lab Diary.
+* Construction of Tic-Tac box continuity tester – Max 5 marks.

+Marking is done and feedback is given by the chief Electronics technician.

 #### On-campus laboratories

-There will be one three-hour lab session per week supplemented by a two-hour on-line on-demand support session.
+There will be two two-hour lab sessions per week.

-The lab exercises have been designed to be taken home and can be done completely off-campus if preferred.
+The lab exercises have been designed to be taken home and can be done completely off-campus if necessary.

 The laboratory work will be assessed by means of a lab diary worth 20% of the module marks.
 The lab diary is to be submitted via TurnitIn in November.

 ### Class test

-The lecture course and the laboratory work will be assessed by an online class test worth 40%.
+The lecture course and the laboratory work will be assessed by an online class test worth 30%.

 ### Mini-project